CHTC/chtc-website-source/uw-research-computing/scaling-htc.md

     (`&&`) and then the additional requirement.)

-2.  **Troubleshooting:** If your jobs don\'t run successfully on the UW Grid or OSG, please [get in touch with a research computing facilitator](get-help).
+2.  **Troubleshooting:** If your jobs don\'t run successfully on the UW Grid or OS Pool, please [get in touch with a research computing facilitator](get-help).

-3.  **Scaling Up:** Once you have tested your jobs and they seem to be running successfully, you are ready to submit a full batch of jobs that uses CHTC and the UW Grid/OSG. **REMOVE** the `Poolname` requirement from the test jobs but leave the `+wantFlocking` and `+wantGlidein` lines.
+3.  **Scaling Up:** Once you have tested your jobs and they seem to be running successfully, you are ready to submit a full batch of jobs that uses CHTC and the UW Grid/OS Pool. **REMOVE** the `Poolname` requirement from the test jobs but leave the `+wantFlocking` and `+wantGlidein` lines.